The Ibex 35 plummets almost 2% while Pharmamar dodges the falls

 Next, Acciona subtracts 6.89% and Caixabank, 3.86%.

-Regarding the banking sector, the European Commission has lifted the punishment to eight of the ten banks that were excluded from the first debt issue for the recovery fund for having infringed EU competition rules in the past through an agreement to manipulate the markets of bonds or currencies.
+Regarding the banking sector, the European Commission has lifted the punishment to eight of the ten banks that were excluded from the first debt issue for the recovery fund for having infringed the EU competition rules in the past through an agreement to manipulate the markets bond or currency.
 The banks that have been pardoned are Nomura, UniCredit, Credit Agricole, JP Morgan, Citibank, Barclays, Bank of America and Deutsche Bank.

 The debt of the public administrations as a whole registered its first monthly fall in six months in April, with a decrease of 0.2% compared to the previous month, subtracting 3,431 million euros in a month, reaching 1.38 trillion, according to the data published this Friday by the Bank of Spain.